Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

   b.In the src directory, double-click lscript.ld to open the linker script for this project.

-  c.In the linker script modify the heap size to 1M.
+  c.In the linker script modify the Heap size to 1M.

    ![missing image](images/heapsize.PNG)